 Christina Matthews's Biography

-Christina Matthews is Chief Executive Officer of the Western Australian Cricket Association (WACA) and a former Australian cricketer.
+Christina Matthews is 2022 Sports Administrator of the Year, Chief Executive Officer of the Western Australian Cricket Association (WACA) and a former Australian cricketer.

-Named the country’s most capped female Test player and holding the record for the most dismissals by an Australian wicketkeeper, Christina is one of only three women in the world to hold the position of CEO of a first class cricket association.
+She is Australia’s most capped female Test player and holds the record for the most dismissals in Test cricket by an Australian wicketkeeper.
+Christina is the only woman in Australia to hold the position of CEO of a State Cricket Association.

-Christina is a well respected voice within the Australian cricket community, with strong leadership qualities and 27 years experience in various management roles within cricket organisations, including seven years as General Manager, Commercial Operations at Cricket NSW and roles in coaching and development.
+Christina is a well-respected voice within the Australian cricket community, with strong leadership qualities and 35 years’ experience in various management, coaching and development roles within cricket, hockey and Australian Rules football.

-Having represented Victoria, ACT and NSW during her career and a member of the Australian Women’s team from 1984 to 1995, including two years as Vice Captain, Christina is able to combine her in depth knowledge and experience in sport with her vast business expertise.
+Having represented Victoria, ACT and NSW during her playing career and a member of the Australian women’s team from 1984 to 1995, including two years as Vice Captain, Christina is able to combine her in-depth knowledge and experience in sport with her vast business expertise.

 Christina has proven herself to be an effective and courageous leader since taking on the role of CEO at the WACA in 2012.
-She has redefined the way the WACA approaches its business, introducing a strong strategic focus, committing to community engagement, restructuring to ensure resourcing aligns with the Association’s strategic objectives, and managing change to ensure a successful future for the organisation.
-Her focus has also included increasing philanthropic endeavours and partnership development, both within the sports industry and in other complimentary business, to expand the WACA’s reach.
+She has redefined the way the WACA approaches its business, introducing a strong strategic focus, commitment to community engagement, restructuring to ensure resourcing aligns with the Associations’ strategic objectives, and managing change to ensure a successful future for the organisation including moving commercial cricket from the WACA ground to Optus Stadium and the current WACA Ground Improvement Program.
+Her focus has also included increasing philanthropic endeavours to drive greater diversity and inclusion within the game and partnership development, both within the sports industry and in other complementary businesses, to expand the WACA’s reach.

-Christina previously held the position of Chair of Selectors for the Australian Women’s Cricket team and has mentored young sports women aiming to move into elite sport.
-Her compassion and understanding has driven a supportive culture and work environment, with a focus on well being and encouraging staff to reach their potential both personally and professionally.
+Christina previously held the position of Chair of Selectors for the Australian Women’s Cricket Team and has mentored young sports women aiming to move into elite sport.
+Her compassion and understanding have driven a supportive culture and work environment, with a focus on wellbeing and encouraging staff to reach their potential both personally and professionally.

 Outside of work, Christina loves to travel and often combines this with her passion for cycling.
-Her favourite destination is New York and she has completed cycling trips in Spain and south of France.
+Her favourite destination is New York and she has completed several cycling trips in Europe.

 Speaking Topics Include